trey-a-hope/lit-pic/README.md

 - Enter email of testers, select “Next”
 - Add release notes, select “Distribute to ?
 Testers”
 - Go to email and look for innovation to test app.

+# Flutter widget wrap
+Alt + C to wrap in Container
+Alt + S to wrap in Stack